1)

 1.

-Rashi and Ramban #1 (citing Midrash): When Moshe queried why he needed to tell Yisrael about their future troubles, 1 Hashem justified his query and instructed him to tell Yisrael just about the current redemption.
+Rashi and Ramban #1 (citing a Midrash): When Moshe queried why he needed to tell Yisrael about their future troubles, 1 Hashem justified his query and instructed him to tell Yisrael just about the current redemption.
 2

 2.